Mammillaria bombycina Quehl

 Chilita bombycina, Ebnerella bombycina, Escobariopsis bombycina, Neomammillaria bombycina

-Mammillaria bombycina is a popular, solitary or clustering cactus up to 8 inches (20 cm) tall.
-Some clones cluster aggressively and can form up to 3 feet (90 cm) wide, gorgeous mounds as they matures.
+Mammillaria bombycina is a popular, solitary or clustering cactus that grows up to 8 inches (20 cm) tall.
+Some clones cluster aggressively and can form gorgeous, up to 3 feet (90 cm) wide mounds as they mature.
 The stems are bright-green to grey-green and up to 2.4 inches (6 cm) in diameter.
-The bulbous tubercles, surrounded by downy white hairs, have short white spines and much longer brown curved spines.
+The bulbous tubercles, surrounded by downy white hairs, have short white spines and much longer curved brown spines.
 The circular clusters of deep rose-pink flowers are borne on the upper surface in spring and summer.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).